Concurrent multiscale analysis without meshing: Microscale representation with CutFEM and micro/macro model blending: Numerical results

 \subsection{Adaptive CutFEM technique}

 Let us consider the heterogeneous structure shown in Figure \ref{fig:ModelQuasiSchm}, comprised of a matrix and pores which are distributed all over the domain.
 The matrix domain is defined as $\Omega_1 = \Omega \backslash \Omega_2$, where $\Omega = [0,12]\times[0,10]$ is the rectangular background domain and $\Omega_2$ are the pores.
-We restrict the displacement at the bottom edge and prescribe force $f= (0, -0.01)$ along the top edge of the domain.
+We restrict the displacement at the bottom edge and prescribe the force $f= (0, -0.01)$ along the top edge of the domain.
 We assume the corresponding mechanical properties as following: $E=1$ and $\nu=0.3$.

 Here, we define the geometry by a piecewise linear signed distance function over two types of background meshes.
 As depicted in Figure \ref{fig:MeshesModelBAdaptive}a,b, the first background mesh is uniform and fine everywhere; however, the second background mesh is fine only in regions of interest and coarse elsewhere, and the corresponding adaptive mesh refinement scale is $s=1/4$.
-The zero level set function $\Gamma_1 ^h$ (shown in black lines) represents the pores interfaces intersecting the background meshes arbitrarily.
-For both mesh configurations, mesh size is defined as $h=h_x =h_y$ with $h_{min}=0.005$ and the regularization parameter is set to $\beta =0.005$.
+The zero level set function $\Gamma_1 ^h$ represents the pore interfaces which intersect the background mesh arbitrarily.
+For both mesh configurations, the mesh size is defined as $h=h_x =h_y$ with $h_{min}=0.005$ and the regularization parameter is set to $\beta =0.005$.

-We perform a mechanical compression test and consider the model with uniform fine mesh as a reference.
+We perform a mechanical compression test and consider the model with the uniform fine mesh as a reference.
 As shown in Figure \ref{fig:MeshesModelBAdaptive}b, using the signed distance function in the coarse domain leads to the random appearance of geometrical artifacts.
-The comparison of displacement fields component $u_y$ in Figure \ref{fig:ModelBAdaptiveDisps} shows the response in the fine mesh region of CutFEM is precise; however, in the coarse mesh region, the geometrical artifacts imposes unrealistic additional stiffness.
-To address this limitation of the CutFEM technique in very coarse meshes, we will employ our mixed multiscale framework in section 4.3, whereby instead of using coarse signed distance function in the coarse domain, we replace it with a homogenised medium.
+The comparison of the displacement field component $u_y$ in Figure \ref{fig:ModelBAdaptiveDisps} shows the response in the fine mesh region of CutFEM is precise; however, in the coarse mesh region, the geometrical artifacts impose unrealistic additional stiffness.
+To address this limitation of the CutFEM technique for very coarse meshes, we will employ our mixed multiscale framework in Section 4.3, whereby instead of using a coarse signed distance function in the coarse domain, we replace it with a homogenized medium.